jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 ### Testing guideline

-The skeleton below can be used for the wrapper test file of a solver name `FooBar`:
+The skeleton below can be used for the wrapper test file of a solver name `FooBar`.
+A few bridges are used to give examples, you can find more in the bridge documentation.
 ```julia
 using MathOptInterface
 const MOI = MathOptInterface